42 Essential AI Terms You need to know:

 In 1956, Dartmouth Professor John McCarthy organized a conference called “Cerebral Mechanisms in Behavior.”
 It was about computational learning theory and how computers could be used to think like the human brain.
 McCarthy also did something else that was very important at the conference: He coined the phrase “artificial intelligence.”

 Since then, the field of Artificial Intelligence (AI) would go on to spawn many other AI terminologies, words, and acronyms.
 Many of them were technical or would just fade away.
-But of course, other AI terms have become major categories.
-Here’s a look:
+But of course, other AI concepts have become major categories.
+We gathered the most common terms in a glossary of AI terms for you.

 Artificial Intelligence (AI):

-The field of computer science that focuses on developing intelligent machines capable of performing machine learning tasks that would typically require human intelligence, but instead leverages machine intelligence powered by artificial intelligence technology.
+Artificial Intelligence is the overarching term in this AI terms glossary.
+The field of data science focuses on developing intelligent machines capable of performing machine learning tasks that would typically require human intelligence but instead leverage machine intelligence powered by artificial intelligence technology.

 AI Assist: